codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 	$response->CSP->addPluginType('application/pdf', $reportOnly);
 	$response->CSP->addScriptSrc('scripts.example.com', $reportOnly);
 	$response->CSP->addStyleSrc('css.example.com', $reportOnly);
+	$response->CSP->addSandbox(['allow-forms', 'allow-scripts'],$reportOnly);

+The first parameter to each of the "add" methods is an appropriate string value, or an array of them.

 The ``reportOnly`` method allows you to specify the default reporting treatment for subsequent sources, unless over-ridden.
 For instance, you could specify